 - Add the flour and cook stirring regularly for a minute or two to cook the flour (the smell of raw flour should be gone).

 - Very slowly, drizzle in the evaporated milk while continuing to stir until the flour is fully incorporated into the milk to make a creamy sauce.
 Add the stock and stir it all together.

-- Add the thyme, parsley and salt and cook for another minute or two so that the flavours infuse.
+- Add the herbs and salt and cook for another minute or two so that the flavours infuse.
 Now add the parmesan and stir until it has totally melted into the sauce.
 You should have a fairly thick creamy sauce now.

-- Finally add the mixed vegetables, chicken and champignons.
+- Finally add the mixed vegetables and chicken.

 - Mix it all through and add pepper to taste.
 Allow the mixture to cool in the fridge before proceeding.